shaik1002/biggitlabbomb/doc/user/application_security/sast/customize_rulesets.md

 - Modifying the behavior of **predefined rules**.
 This includes:
   - [Disabling predefined rules](#disable-predefined-rules).
 Available for all analyzers.
   - [Overriding predefined rules](#override-predefined-rules).
 Available for all analyzers.
-- Replacing predefined rules by [building a custom configuration](#build-a-custom-configuration) using **passthroughs**.
+- Replacing predefined rules by [synthesizing a custom configuration](#synthesize-a-custom-configuration) using **passthroughs**.
 Available only for the [Semgrep-based analyzer](https://gitlab.com/gitlab-org/security-products/analyzers/semgrep).

-Advanced SAST supports only modifying the behavior of **predefined rules**, not replacing predefined rules.

 ## Disable predefined rules